andrew henderson menu

 Liberal Foreign Investment Regime

-Whether you are a foreign citizen who wants to start a business, or invest in the public or private sector, Albania will have a lucrative incentive for you.
+Whether you are a foreign citizen who wants to start a business or invest in the public or private sector, Albania offers lucrative incentives.
+The Albanian law ‘On Foreign Investment’ allows 100% foreign ownership of companies and offers other legal perks to foreign investors.

 Competitive Tax Rates